Birmingham Corporation Water Department: Early developments

 The rivers Bourne and Blythe, Plant's Brook and Perry Stream were used as sources.
 The corporation dug six wells at Aston, Short Heath, King's Vale, Perry Barr, Selly Oak (Selly Oak Pumping Station survives), and Longbridge.
 These provided 20 e6impgal per day.
 There were 14 reservoirs (including Aston Reservoir, Perry Barr, Witton Lakes and Brookvale) with a total capacity of 628.5 e6impgal.

 By 1891, population growth in the city was causing demand for water to outstrip supply.

 Elan aqueduct

-The Birmingham Corporation Water Act passed in 1892 authorised the purchase of land in Mid Wales on the upper portion of the Rivers Elan and Claerwen.
+The Birmingham Corporation Water Act 1892 (55 & 56 Vict. c. clxxiii) authorised the purchase of land in Mid Wales on the upper portion of the Rivers Elan and Claerwen.
 Three reservoirs on the Elan and three on the Claerwen (collectively the "Elan Valley Reservoirs") were authorised, together with an aqueduct to carry the water to Birmingham.
 The engineer for the Elan aqueduct scheme was James Mansergh.
 Construction work started in 1893 and the Elan Valley Railway was built to aid construction.
 King Edward VII and Queen Alexandra performed the official opening on 21 July 1904 although building works were not completed until near the end of 1906.

 The Elan aqueduct discharged into two reservoirs: Frankley Reservoir at Frankley and Bartley Reservoir at Bartley Green.

 The capacity of the aqueduct was increased with work starting in 1919.
 By 1921, two 42 in mains from Wales delivered about 25 e6impgal per day.